 Calculates a hash value of the database.
 It will use only the schemas given in the property SchemaName for the calculation.
 The hash calcualtion is based only on the user tables in the schema.

 Tries to remove all database objects from the given schema(s).
+Currently only SqlServer and Oracle support this task.

 Creates an index if the index doesn't exists, otherwise the index is dropped and recreated.